mckeon-ben/evolute/README.md

 phase-space volume exactly, for systems with two or more degrees of freedom, and also conserves the momentum conjugate to a cyclic coordinate outside the isotropic pair.
-It is not symplectic, which is what allows energy and volume at once.
+It is not symplectic, which is what allows energy and volume preservation at once.
 Symplectic and discrete gradient methods are included as comparison baselines, alongside scripts for four test problems.

 ## Contents